m3y54m/Embedded-Engineering-Roadmap/README.md

 - [🔘 Writing an OS in Rust - Philipp Oppermann's blog](https://os.phil-opp.com/)

 #### 🔵 Real-Time Operating Systems

+Real-time operating systems (RTOS) are specialized operating systems designed to meet strict timing deadlines.
+They are used in embedded systems where timing is critical, such as avionics, robotics, and medical devices.
+RTOSs provide a deterministic environment in which tasks can be executed with predictable timing.
+This ensures that critical tasks are always executed on time, even in the presence of interrupts and other disruptions.

 ##### 🔶 RTOS Basics